LIHI Certificate #2 – Island Park Project, Idaho

 December 27, 2017: The Island Park Hydroelectric Project, ID (LIHI #2) on Henry’s Fork of the Snake River in Idaho, has been granted preliminary Low Impact Certification.

 The Island Park Hydroelectric Project Certification includes the following condition:

+- Condition modified in 2022 recertification.
 Condition 1: In its annual compliance report, the Owner shall report on any FERC Order or FERC correspondence in response to the Owner Agent’s notice to FERC dated December 13, 2017 regarding the status of license article 401 and dissolved oxygen measurements.
 The Owner shall provide a status update on progress in rectifying differences between state water quality standards and FERC license requirements with the annual compliance statement submitted to LIHI.
 LIHI reserves the right to review or cancel certification and/or modify or add conditions based on the outcome of these matters.

 As provided for in the LIHI Certification Handbook, the preliminary decision will be followed by a 30-day period to appeal the decision.
 Appeal requests may be submitted by those who provided comments during the application’s 60-day public comment period.
 Any appeal must include specific reasons why the appellant believes the hydropower facility does not meet one or more criteria.
 Appeal requests can be submitted by email to email@example.com with “Island Park Hydroelectric Project” in the subject line, or by mail addressed to The Low Impact Hydropower Institute, 329 Massachusetts Ave, Suite 2, Lexington, MA 02420.
 All requests will be posted to this website and the applicant will have an opportunity to respond.
 Any response will also be posted.
-Requests must be received by 5pm EST on January 26.
+Requests must be received by 5pm EST on January 26, 2018.
 More details on the appeal process can be found in our handbook HERE.